jpe442/dodateweb/README.md

 [//]: # (Brief explanation of what the app is and does)

-DoDate is a Kanban-inspired todo productivity solution wherein users create unscheduled todos in a list and then distribute them accross a one-week calendar in an ergonomic left-to-right workflow.
+DoDate is a Kanban-inspired todo productivity solution wherein users can create unscheduled todos in a list (TODO), distribute them accross a one-week calendar (DOING) to be completed and moved off the calendar to another list (DONE).
+Using the latest frontend technology, DoDate epidomizes the single-page-app (SPA).